 Popular science magazines can be a good introduction to a topic, as they are easy to read but generally have information that is supported by peer-reviewed research.
 They may even be discussing a specific research article in popular language.

-Remember you don't want to cite this type of source for your assignment.
+Remember, if your instructor has asked you to use academic or peer-reviewed sources, you don't want to cite this type of source for your assignment.
 But it is useful for getting some ideas about your topic.

 Here are some popular science magazines, try searching for your topic in each: